 The Company has filed applications for registration of certain of its trademarks including the names "Euronet" and "Bankomat" and/or the blue diamond logo in Hungary, Poland, the Czech Republic, Slovakia, Sweden, France and the United Kingdom.
-Such applications have been granted in Hungary, Poland and Croatia but are still pending in the other countries.
+Applications have been granted in Hungary and Croatia but are still pending in the other countries.
+The Company has received a certificate of registration of the "Euronet" and "Bankomat" trademarks in various countries.
+Such registrations will become definitive only after verification of availability and compliance with procedural requirements in the local countries covered by the registration.